qorg11/kill9/guides/pgp.md

 `gpg --full-gen-key --expert`

-Why --full-gen-key and --expert? instead of --gen-key? --gen-key does not provide a way to specify which kind of key we weant, (or the size of said key) but we can specify it with --expert.
+Why --full-gen-key and --expert? instead of --gen-key? --gen-key does not provide a way to specify which kind of key we want, (or the size of said key) but we can specify it with --expert.
 It will ask for a name, e-mail and a comment, this can be obviously be fake, the comment [should be